Marshall and Till Veterinary Surgeons

 We found that moving staff between the two surgeries had become a disadvantage rather than an advantage and so we split the two surgeries in order to better serve the needs of our Belper clients.
 A year later it was decided to concentrate solely on the Belper surgery and sell the Derby surgery.
 The Belper surgery retains the name Marshall and Till.
 The old Derby surgery has been renamed and is now a separate business in which neither Roger nor Matthew have any interest.

-In 2008 we were joined by Katherine Reynolds as an assistant veterinary surgeon, and in 2010 she repeated Roger’s early meteoric rise through the ranks when she became a director of the company.
+In 2008 we were joined by Katherine Reynolds (now Baines, by marriage in August 2012) as an assistant veterinary surgeon, and in 2010 she repeated Roger’s early meteoric rise through the ranks when she became a director of the company.

 Belper Surgery